muggy8/improbable/have-and-havenot/9nyC33pA.md

 Should I explain further?
 I probably should right?

-"You see, my daughter was once a Grandmaster of the League of Mastery.
+"You see, my daughter was once a Grandmaster of the Mastery League.
 However because of my failure as a father and as a Master, My daughter has since forsaken her role as a Grandmaster and she's now in danger of the consequences of this decision."
 I explained.

 However, all I got from Phanna in return was an eye tilt and a whole lot of silence.